kylepulman/send-to/README.md

 ## Wishlist

-- [ ] Send using to Google Messages for Web
+- [ ] Send using Google Messages for Web
 - [ ] Send files instead of URLs
 - [ ] Store files locally
 - [ ] Send other types of media, including selected text
 - [ ] Implement using the WebExtensions API
 - [ ] Make context menu option title customizable
-- [ ] Advanced configuration in popup form (intermediate API hostname, whether to display toast or not, reset hints, etc...)
+- [ ] Advanced configuration in popup form (whether to display toast or not, reset hints, etc...)
 - [ ] Send as an authenticated user, instead of bot
 - [ ] Custom auth solution: log in from extension, send as bot